 Therefore we have been buried with him through baptism [baptisma] into death, in order that just as Christ was raised from the dead through the glory of the Father, so we too may live a new life [zoe](4).
 (Romans 6:4 NET)

 That is, God placed us positionally in Christ when He died so that we might share in His death and thus be separated from the evil nature as part of the salvation we receive when we believe.
-We were taken out of the old environment of the first Adam where we were sinners and placed in the environment of the second and most importantly LAST Adam – Jesus the Christ thus becoming saints!
-(1 Corinthians 15:45) Last Adam, meaning there will never be need of a third, fourth, etc. Adam in the future as Jesus Christ has solved the sin problem and all of its ramifications once and for all!
+We were taken out of the old environment of the first Adam where we were sinners and placed in the environment of the second and most importantly, LAST Adam – Jesus the Christ, thus becoming saints!
+(1 Corinthians 15:45) Last Adam, meaning there will never be a need for a third, fourth, etc. Adam in the future, as Jesus Christ has solved the sin problem and all of its ramifications once and for all!
 Hallelujah!

 This change of spiritual environment is the same thing that is meant by the Apostle Paul in the following verses:

 He delivered us from the power of darkness and transferred us to the kingdom of the Son he loves, (Colossians 1:13 NET)

 Having been buried with him in baptism, you also have been raised with him through your faith in the power of God who raised him from the dead.
 And even though you were dead in your transgressions and in the uncircumcision of your flesh, he nevertheless made you alive with him, having forgiven all your transgressions.
 He has destroyed what was against us, a certificate of indebtedness expressed in decrees opposed to us.
 He has taken it away by nailing it to the cross.
 Disarming the rulers and authorities, he has made a public disgrace of them, triumphing over them by the cross.
 (Colossians 2:12-15 NET)